Professor Jit Sharma

 Chair, Department of Earth & Space Science & Engineering

-Professor Regina Lee is Chair of the Department of Earth and Space Science and Engineering at Lassonde, as well as Associate Professor for Space Engineering.
+Professor Regina Lee is Chair of the Department of Earth and Space Science and Engineering (ESSE) at Lassonde, as well as Associate Professor for Space Engineering.

 She develops efficient systems and infrastructure for space flight, and directs the Communications and Operations Laboratory.
 Her current research involves developing nanosatellite technologies, and she was recently named the Canadian participant for the QB50 Mission where she will help an international team develop nanosatellites for an Earth Observation mission.